Claim your freebie!

 Change is inevitable

 We must accept that things need to change.
-With a smaller working population, supporting a growing population of pensioners, we simply cannot make the sums add up.
-Changes MUST be made to the state pension.
+With a smaller working population, supporting a growing population of pensioners, the sums don't seem to add up.
+Changes must be made to the state pension system.
 There are various possibilities for this, but the government has chosen to go down the route of increasing the state pension age, therefore that is the situation that we must deal with.

 Will your teachers' pension contributions be enough?

 The first step in this is in finding out exactly what your current situation looks like.
 To start thinking about whether your teachers’ pension contributions are enough and how well prepared you are to retire when YOU choose, then why not download my free PDF?

 It gives you step-by-step instructions to help you establish:

 - how much your pension is worth, by checking your teachers' pension statement

 - the amount of state pension you will get

 - how much income you are likely to need in in retirement